 Obviously, there’s a lot more to achieving a running goal than simply showing up on race day and toeing the line.

-There’s hours of training, preparing both mentally and physically, as well time spent researching the course and your competitors.
+There are hours of training, preparing both mentally and physically, as well time spent researching the course and your competitors.
 This well-rounded approach gives you the best shot at achieving what you set out to do in the first place.
 Visualization helps — control what you can control and don’t worry about anyone else but yourself.

 “Crossing the line, that’s what it’s about.
 Whether you have to sprint to the very last inch or you can enjoy the last 100 meters, there’s something fulfilling about crossing the line knowing I’ve left everything out there and given it absolutely everything I could,” says Don.